skellis46/slipbox/Turkle - The Empathy Diaries.md

 - opaque applications.
 But it's stronger than this.
 A hand is reaching out to choreograph them.

 > Take recursion.
 It means, most simply, that you define a thing in terms of itself.
 But again and again, I watched people sit down at a computer, create a program that could go on forever, and quite simply freak out.
-Meeting recursion was like looking at objects of infinite regress, contemplating horizons, trying to find the end of the stars, all of these experiences that frighten and fascinate children—and adults.
+Meeting recursion was like looking at objects of infinite regress, contemplating horizons, trying to find the end of the stars, all of these experiences that frighten and fascinate children—and adults.[@turkle-2021-empathy Chapter 16: Building 20, n.pag.]

 ^063b3f